Eng-Hisham991/Flight-Status-Predictor/README.md

 ## Flask App

 The Flask app is in direct communication with the model & the JavaScript file and the HTML file to predict the outcome based on the user input into the website.

+## How to use:
+•	Insert numbers on the boxes, choose Destination airport and destination city then click submit, the model will predict the most likely flight status at IAH airport in Houston, TX.
+App is available on AWS: https:// Enjoy!